nreHieW/Eagle/README.md

 </table>

 ### Pass Plot
 Eagle can be used to create pass trajectories.
 This can be used to create metrics related to the nature of any single pass.
-An example script is provided in the `examples` folder under `pass.py`.
+An example script is provided in the `examples` folder under <a href="https://github.com/nreHieW/Eagle/blob/main/examples/pass.py" target="_blank">`pass.py`</a>.
 The example here is Lamine Yamal's assist during the Euros.

 <table align="center">
   <tr>